justinmahar/react-use-analytics-api/README.md

 From here, you can [authorize the user](https://justinmahar.github.io/react-use-analytics-api/useAuthorize), [render a view selector](https://justinmahar.github.io/react-use-analytics-api/useViewSelector), and [render charts](https://justinmahar.github.io/react-use-analytics-api/useDataChart)... or do [anything else you want](https://justinmahar.github.io/react-use-analytics-api/useAnalyticsApi#using-the-api-itself) with the API!

-> 🏁 For a live example demonstrating all features of this library including full auth flow, see the [useDataChart example](https://justinmahar.github.io/react-use-analytics-api/useDataChart#example).
+> 🏁 For a full example demonstrating all features of this library including full auth flow, see the [useDataChart example](https://justinmahar.github.io/react-use-analytics-api/useDataChart#example).
 This is a great starting point for building your own charts dashboard.
 You can also check out [React Analytics Charts](https://justinmahar.github.io/react-analytics-charts/) which is built on this hooks library.

 ## TypeScript